AdamUWA/capstone/report-long.md

 <br>

 The system dependence of the pre-processing times highlights the requirement for security which is derived from the sensitive nature of the documents.
-The need for local execution and on device model hosting meant that the system...
+The need for local execution and on device model hosting meant that benefits are tempered with limitations in such a design.
+The benefits being self containment, security, and privacy.
+The limitations being hardware dependent contstraints on model choice and execution efficiency.
+The key take-away is that such constraints introduced by domain specific requirements introduce trade-offs at multiple levels of any system.

-key takeaways... trade-offs...

-Benefits, limitations...